Jorge Sosa (baseball): Major League Baseball

+Atlanta Braves

 2005

 Sosa enjoyed a breakout season with the Braves in 2005.
 After starting the year in the bullpen, he was moved to the rotation in June following a rash of injuries to Braves starting pitchers.
 Sosa was excited about having the opportunity to start, and responded by going 11-3 as a starter and giving the rotation a major shot in the arm for the season's stretch run.
 For the year, Sosa was 13-3 with an impressive 2.55 ERA.
 More impressive, however, was his 8-0 record on the road.
 This earned him a start in game three of the National League Division Series in Houston, Texas against the Houston Astros.

 Sosa pitched well in his postseason debut, but was outdueled by Astros ace Roy Oswalt in an eventual Houston win, finally handing Sosa a defeat away from Turner Field in Atlanta.
 Still, if not for his performance, it's likely that Atlanta's consecutive string of division championships (which reached 14 before the 2006 season, when the Braves' run finally ended) would have been snapped.

 During his strong 2005 season, Sosa earned a reputation for his extraordinary ability to get out of jams he created for himself, as opposing batters hit just .194 with runners in scoring position, and .063 with the bases loaded.

 2006

 Sosa signed a one-year contract worth $2.2 million with the Braves, and entered the 2006 season back in the rotation.
-He had a poor start, going 2-9, and letting a high number of home runs.
+He had a poor start, going 2-9, and allowing a high number of home runs.
 His struggles, coupled with the Braves' unstable bullpen, prompted manager Bobby Cox to try Sosa in relief.
 Sosa was ineffective in that role and was designated for assignment on July 30, 2006.
 He was traded to the St. Louis Cardinals for minor league pitcher Rich Scalamandre on July 31, 2006.
 Sosa compiled a 5.28 ERA in his short stint with the Cardinals and was not included on the postseason roster, missing the Cardinals' victory in the 2006 World Series.
 He was not offered a 2007 contract, making him a free agent.

 The pitcher hit his first career home run on April 6, 2006, off Jeff Fassero of the San Francisco Giants.
 The only other two hits Sosa recorded that season were also home runs.
 Sosa also pitched for the Dominican Republic in the 2006 World Baseball Classic.